RETHINKING INTERNATIONAL TRADE A FAIRER BUSINESS MODEL

 - Strict specifications: water and soil management, waste, energy costs, reducing the effects of crops on the lie of the land.

 - Reduced use of chemical pesticides and fertilisers.

 - Promotion of Agriculture Biologique (French organic label) certification.

-The Max Havelaar label was created by Father Francisco van der Hoff and the economist, Nico Roozen, both Dutchmen, when communities of Mexican growers structured their operations into cooperatives to market their coffee directly.
-Max Havelaar awards the label to products (coffee, cocoa, fruit, etc.)
+The Fairtrade/Max Havelaar label was created by Father Francisco van der Hoff and the economist, Nico Roozen, both Dutchmen, when communities of Mexican growers structured their operations into cooperatives to market their coffee directly.
+Fairtrade/Max Havelaar awards the label to products (coffee, cocoa, fruit, etc.)

-Flo-Fairtrade International defines international fair trade standards.
+Fairtrade International defines international fair trade standards.
 It supports growers and appoints liaison officers in each country.
-Max Havelaar acts as an international relay for Flo-Fairtrade.
 Finally, Max Havelaar France is responsible for certification and the organisation of several fair trade major events in France.